sackosoft/zig-bbq/README.md

 ## Features

 - 🔓 **Lock-free** ring buffer for concurrent producer-consumer scenarios.
+- 🚫 **Zero-dependencies** with property based stress tests and runtime assertions.
 - 📄 **Configurable** block count and block size to enable performance tuning.
     - The paper describes a tradeoff between throughput and latency.
 - 🔀 **Two Modes** of operation: